dougflip/node-remote/README.md

 The controls on the UI send HTTP requests to the Node server.
 The Node server then issues commands directly to the host machine.
 Most of these end up being xmacro (keyboard input) or xdotool (mouse input) commands.

+## Features

+- Volume control
+- Open Chrome (optionally to a URL)
+- Close the active window (alt + F4)
+- Suspend
+- Netflix
+    - search (launches a browser to "Profile 1")
+    - pause/play (key input of "spacebar")
+    - full screen (key input of "f")
+    - exit full screen (key input of "Escape")
+    - some hard coded links (yes, I still watch X-files)
+- Mouse Input
+    - a touchpad (runs over AJAX - I'd like to try WebSockets at some point)
+    - left click
+    - right click

 ## Running Tests